A federal government Website managed by the U.S. Department of Health and Human Services

 The measles virus lives in the mucus in the nose and throat of an infected person.
 Measles virus is highly contagious virus and spreads through the air through coughing and sneezing.
 Also, measles virus can live for up to two hours in an airspace where the infected person coughed or sneezed.
 If other people breathe the contaminated air or touch the infected surface, then touch their eyes, noses, or mouths, they can become infected.

 Anyone who is not immune from either previous measles infection or from vaccination can get measles.
-The majority of people who get measles in the U.S. are unvaccinated.
+The majority of people who get measles in the United States are unvaccinated.

-In 2000, the U.S. declared that measles was eliminated from this country.
+In 2000, the United States declared that measles was eliminated from this country.
 However, measles remains a common disease in many countries throughout the world, including Europe, Asia, the Pacific, and Africa.
-Every year, travelers with measles continue to bring the disease into the U.S. Measles can spread when it reaches a community in the U.S. where groups of people are unvaccinated.
+Every year, travelers with measles continue to bring the disease into the United States.
+Measles can spread when it reaches a community in the United States where groups of people are unvaccinated.